 If you want a snack, choose yoghurts, unsalted nuts, seeds, fruits and vegetables instead of crisps, chips, biscuits and chocolates.
 But watch your portions still – it’ll help you keep an eye on your weight

 Alcohol is high in calories, so if you do drink and you’re trying to lose weight, think about cutting back.
 Try to keep to a maximum of 14 units a week.
 But spread it out to avoid binge drinking, and go several days a week without alcohol.

 If you take insulin or other diabetes medications, it’s also not a good idea to drink on an empty stomach.
 This is because alcohol can make hypos more likely to happen.

-To say food is a diabetic food is now against the law.
-This is because there isn’t any evidence that these foods offer you a special benefit over eating healthy.
+To say food is a "diabetic food" is now against the law.
+This is because there isn’t any evidence that these foods offer you a special benefit over eating healthily.
 They can also often contain just as much fat and calories as similar products, and can still affect your blood glucose level.
 These foods can also sometimes have a laxative effect.